Shopify/product-reviews-polaris-example/workshop.md

 `git checkout step1`

+We can now open up the project in your code editor.
+We will be using Microsoft's VSCode, but you are free to use whichever editor you prefer.

-and then we need to install all the required dependencies
+Next we need to install all the required dependencies

 `npm install`